About Me

 What happens after the merge, and why the invisible half of software is the part I keep coming back to.

 For a while I only cared about what showed up on the screen.
-Slowly I started asking what happens underneath: deployments, containers, pipelines, what we monitor, what we log, what breaks when nobody is watching, and why reliability is hard on purpose.
+Slowly I started asking what happens underneath: deployments, containers, pipelines, what we monitor, what we log, how state moves between services, what breaks when nobody is watching, and why reliability is hard on purpose.

 That curiosity turned into a habit.
-I started reading runbooks, staring at dashboards, and caring about the gap between a green build and a calm production week.
+I started reading runbooks, staring at dashboards, tracing requests across services, and caring about the gap between a green build and a calm production week.

 I'm Minh Pham.
 I'm a Computer Science and Mathematics student at the University of Minnesota, Twin Cities.
-The work I want to grow into sits in DevOps, DevSecOps, MLOps, and the infrastructure side of things: how software is kept alive, secured, and observable once it leaves the repo.
+The work I want to grow into spans software engineering, backend and distributed systems, platform engineering, DevSecOps, data engineering, and ML infrastructure: how software is built, kept alive, secured, and observed once it leaves a single file.

 Over time I cared less about “did I ship a feature” and more about how software is tested, packaged, deployed, watched, patched, scaled, and handed off.
 A feature that cannot be deployed safely is not really done.
-That is the shift for me: not abandoning building, but widening the frame to the whole system around the code.
+That is the shift for me: not abandoning building, but widening the frame from one service to the whole system around it, and then further, to how that system fails, how it recovers, and how the data flowing through it stays trustworthy.

 I like dependable systems.
 I like automation because it removes fragile manual steps people forget under stress.
 I like observability because it tells the truth when assumptions are wrong.
-Infrastructure pushes me to think past one file or one service: limits, dependencies, failure domains, and how pieces fail together.
+Distributed systems push me to think past one service: message ordering, retries, idempotency, partial failure, and how pieces fail together instead of alone.
 Reliability, to me, means designing for conditions that are messy, concurrent, and real.

 School helped with that.
 Operating systems and networking gave me a feel for what the machine is actually doing.
 Algorithms and mathematics trained me to notice trade-offs, costs, and edge cases.
 I think about failure modes and efficiency more than I used to, and I want explanations that are clear enough to hold up when something breaks at night.